snijderlab/rustyms/README.md

 This Rust library provides python bindings (using pyO3) for rustyms.

+## rustyms-generate-databases

+Using the `rustyms-generate-databases` the definitions for the databases can be updated.
+See the readme on the download locations for all databases.
+Then run `cargo run -p rustyms-generate-databases` (from the root folder of this repository).

-## rustyms-imgt-generate
+## rustyms-generate-imgt

-Using the `rustyms-imgt-generate` the definitions for the germlines can be updated.
-Put the imgt.dat.Z file in the `rustyms-imgt-generate/data` directory and unpack it (this can be downloaded from https://www.imgt.org/download/LIGM-DB/imgt.dat.Z).
-Then run `cargo run --release -p rustyms-imgt-generate` (from the root folder of this repository).
+Using the `rustyms-generate-imgt` the definitions for the germlines can be updated.
+Put the imgt.dat.Z file in the `rustyms-generate-imgt/data` directory and unpack it (this can be downloaded from https://www.imgt.org/download/LIGM-DB/imgt.dat.Z).
+Then run `cargo run -p rustyms-generate-imgt` (from the root folder of this repository).

 # Contributing